MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADSpCredential.md

 ```

 ### -ServicePrincipalName
-The name (SPN) of the service principal to add the credentials to.
+Specifies the name (SPN) of the service principal to add the credentials to.

 ```yaml
 Type: String